 The employee's termination date is the last date of actual work excluding those employees on FMLA at the time of separation from employment.
 This date will be used for the calculation of all applicable benefits.
-An employees' termination date shall not be extended with use of accrued vacation leave, sick leave, personal days and/or compensatory time for the purposes of gaining additional vacation leave or continuation of County-paid insurance benefits.
+An employees' termination date shall not be extended with use of accrued personal time off (PTO) and/or compensatory time for the purposes of gaining additional PTO or continuation of County-paid insurance benefits.

-Types of Separation
+2.23.1 Types of Separation